Early life of Pope John Paul II: University

 After completing his studies at the Marcin Wadowita high school in Wadowice, in the summer of 1938 Karol Wojtyła and his father left Wadowice and moved to Kraków, the former capital of Poland, where he enrolled at Jagiellonian University in the autumn semester.
-In his freshman year, Wojtyła studied philosophy, Polish language and literature, introductory Russian, and Old Church Slavonic.
+In his first year, Wojtyła studied philosophy, Polish language and literature, introductory Russian, and Old Church Slavonic.
 He also took private lessons in French.
 He worked as a volunteer librarian and did compulsory military training in the Academic Legion, but refused to hold or fire a weapon.
-At the end of the 1938-39 academic year, he played Sagittarius in a fantasy-fable, The Moonlight Cavalier, produced by an experimental theatre troupe.
+At the end of the 1938–39 academic year, he played Sagittarius in a fantasy-fable, The Moonlight Cavalier, produced by an experimental theatre troupe.

 In his youth he was an athlete, actor and playwright, and learned as many as twelve languages.
 By the time he was Pope he spoke nine languages fluently: Polish (native language), Latin, Ancient Greek, Italian, French, German, English, Spanish and Portuguese.